 ICRI has been working in Ghana since 2000, when we were invited by local community members to assist with a project for orphaned and displaced children in rural villages in the Volta Region.
-In 2003, ICRI Ghana opened a full-time office in Accra, and today runs Early Childhood Development (ECD) related activities such as restructuring workshops in public school-based ECD centers.
+In 2003, ICRI Ghana opened a full-time office in Accra, and today runs various early childhood development activities.

-- Bring our resources, expertise skills, to assist the less privileged in society
+- Bring our resources, expertise, and skills to assist the less privileged in Ghana.

-- Seek and promote child rights in our communities.
+- Seek and promote children's rights in our communities.

-- Empower and build the capacity of children to become good citizens.
+- Empower and build the capacity of children to become independent and curious young adults.

 - Ensure that teachers adapt contemporary teaching skills for children to appreciate and understand what is being taught.